gazette/core/docs/overview-build-and-test.rst

    $ make as-ci target=go-test-ci

-Package release Docker images for the Gazette broker and examples:
+Package release Docker images for the Gazette broker and examples, as ``gazette-broker:latest`` and ``gazette-examples:latest``.

 .. code-block:: console

-   $ make as-ci target=ci-release-broker
+   $ make as-ci target=ci-release-gazette-broker
-   $ make as-ci target=ci-release-examples
+   $ make as-ci target=ci-release-gazette-examples

 Deploy Gazette's continuous soak test to a Kubernetes cluster (which can be Docker for Desktop or Minikube).
 Soak tests run with ``latest`` images.